 1387 (late December)

-The Lords Appellant met with Richard II who was in the Tower of London.
+The Lords Appellant met with Richard II in the Tower of London.
 Richard had no choice but to agree to the Lords Appellant’s demands.

 1388 (3rd February)

 The Lords Appellant formed a Parliament.
-Known as the Merciless Parliament they purged Richard’s household of those pro France nobles and other retainers
+It was known as the Merciless Parliament because they purged Richard’s household of pro-France nobles and other retainers

 1388 (4th June)